 Limited class enrollment allows for individualized attention from instructors while students still enjoy the benefits of attending a large university.
 Instructional methods emphasize the critical thinking, problem-solving, and clinical skills necessary to provide rational drug therapy, reduce medication-related problems, promote healthy lifestyles and disease prevention, optimize health outcomes, enhance patient adherence, and render care in a changing health-care system.
 The School fosters a commitment to life-long learning and provides an environment where students develop the knowledge, attitudes, and skills consistent with the profession's high standards.

 Admission is for autumn quarter only.
 Applicants who are current UW students or who are considered admissible to UW are not assured admission.
-Admission is competitive, based on a number of factors including cumulative and prerequisite GPA's, PCAT scores, written communication skills as demonstrated in application essays, interview results, and review of all application materials.
+Admission is competitive, based on a number of factors including cumulative and prerequisite GPAs, PCAT scores, written communication skills as demonstrated in application essays, interview results, and review of all application materials.
 Competitiveness varies from year to year, depending on size and strength of the applicant pool.

 Because of limits on enrollment, the School cannot admit all qualified applicants.
 On average, over 600 students apply each year for 100 generally available positions.
 Admission is contingent upon satisfactory completion of all prerequisites, eligibility to obtain a Washington State Pharmacy Intern Certificate, and satisfactory results on the Criminal Background Check and Conviction/Criminal History Information Form.
-Accepted students are required to meet the University and Health Sciences immunization requirements.
+Accepted students are required to meet the University and health sciences immunization requirements.

 After a preliminary assessment of the applicant pool, based on completeness of the application, review of all application materials, prerequisite and cumulative GPA thresholds and PCAT score thresholds, the most qualified applicants are invited for an interview in Seattle with members of the PharmD Admissions Committee.
-Residents from state participating in the Western Interstate Commission for Higher Education (WICHE) Pharmacy Student Exchange Program (Alaska and Nevada) are encouraged to apply.
+Residents from states participating in the Western Interstate Commission for Higher Education (WICHE) Pharmacy Student Exchange Program (Alaska and Nevada) are encouraged to apply.
 Applicants who meet or exceed GPA and PCAT minimum thresholds are not guaranteed an interview.
-Offers of interview are dependent on the size and competitiveness of the applicant pool during each annual admissions cycle.
+Offers of interview are dependent on the size and competitiveness of the applicant pool during each annual admission cycle.